 Mt Takao

-Access to Mt Takao is via train on the Keio line to Takaosanguchi (高尾山口) station, and takes under an hour from Shinjuku station.
+Access is via train on the Keio line to Takaosanguchi (高尾山口) station.
 There’s a cablecar and chair lift, so you can do the hike in under an hour.
 I would say Mt Takao is great if you are looking to spend a bit of time in nature and check out its temple, without doing too much of a strenuous hike.

 Mt Jinba